jr3796/jross/readme.txt

-For my programming project, I will be trying to use processing to create a game that will pin to players against each other in a snow ball fight.
-Each person will have a health bar and when they are hit with enough snow balls they die.
-There will be two people playing against each other moving around the screen throwing snow balls at one another.
+For my programming project I will be making a rpg and/or arcade game of thrones game using processing.